The Federal Reserve holds interest rates steady, with no immediate relief for consumers from sky-high borrowing costs

 Student loans

-Federal student loan rates are also fixed, so most borrowers aren't immediately affected by the Fed's moves.
+Federal student loan rates are also fixed, so most borrowers aren't immediately affected.
 But undergraduate students who take out new direct federal student loans are now paying 5.50% — up from 4.99% in the 2022-23 academic year and 3.73% in 2021-22.

 Private student loans tend to have a variable rate tied to the prime, Treasury bill or another rate index, which means those borrowers are already paying more in interest.
 How much more, however, varies with the benchmark.